fivetran/dbt_quickbooks/README.md

   using_sales_receipt: false # disable if you don't have sales receipts in QuickBooks
   using_credit_card_payment_txn: true # enable if you want to include credit card payment transactions in your staging models
   using_purchase_order: true #enable if you want to include purchase orders in your staging

+  ## Below variables are used to enable/disable sales tax components.
+All sales tax components are false by default.
   using_invoice_tax_line: true #enable if you have invoice tax lines in QuickBooks
   using_journal_entry_tax_line: true # enable if you have journal entry tax lines in QuickBooks
   using_purchase_tax_line: true # enable if you have purchase tax lines in QuickBooks